-Section I to IV of the left lobe are provided by the left branch of hepatic artery, left branch of portal vein and emptied by left hepatic duct.
-The sections V to VIII of right lobe are provided by right hepatic artery, right branch of portal vein and emptied by right hepatic duct.
+Section I to IV of the left lobe are supplied by the left branch of hepatic artery, left branch of portal vein and emptied by left hepatic duct.
+The sections V to VIII of right lobe are supplied by right hepatic artery, right branch of portal vein and emptied by right hepatic duct.

 Segmental Resection of Liver